JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

    +--------------+                              +---------------------+
 ```

+It is RECOMMENDED that the Client provides a public key and the proof of possession of the related private key in the Token Request.
+An example for an Elliptic Curve key pair is provided in [section 5.3](#53-client-authentication-with-elliptic-curve-certificates) of this document.
+Anyway, in some cases, this MAY require more requests, e.g., for a Diffie-Hellman key pair, as described in [section 5.4](#54-client-authentication-with-diffie-hellman-key-exchange) of this document.

 If the Token Request is valid and the Client proved Possession of the related private key, the OpenID Provider MUST respond with a Token Response as specified in [section 3.1.3.3 of the OpenID Connect Specification](https://openid.net/specs/openid-connect-core-1_0.html#TokenResponse).
-If the scope from the Authentication Request contains `openid`, the Token Response MUST contain the parameter `id_assertion_token` which contains the ID Assertion Token.
+Thereby, the OpenID Provider MUST also issue an ID Assertion Token in the `id_assertion_token` parameter.

-This ID Assertion Token is a JWT, which contains public claims to identify the Resource Owner (e.g., its name, email address, ...).
+This ID Assertion Token is a JWT, which contains the claims which were specified in the Authentication Request, as described in [section 2.1](#21-end-user-authentication) of this document.
-The Client MAY define in the Token Request, which claims to include in the ID Assertion Token.
-If the user granted the Client to request these claims, the OpenID Provider MUST include these claims in the ID Assertion Token.
-If the Client has not specified any claims to include, the OpenID Provider MUST include all claims which are also included in the ID Token.
 In its header, the ID Assertion Token contains the verified public key to identify the Client.
-A detailed specification of the ID Assertion Token is provided in [section 3](#3-id-assertion-token).
+A detailed specification of the ID Assertion Token is provided in [section 3](#3-id-assertion-token) of this document.

 ### 2.3.
 Client Authentication

-In the first message that Client A sends to Client B, Client A provides its ID Assertion Token.
-Client B MUST NOT trust, that this message comes from Client A, before Client A proved possession of the ID Assertion Token.
-Anyway, proving possession of the ID Assertion Token MAY be done with this first message, e.g., by signing the message with that private key, whose public key is contained in the ID Assertion Token's header.
+To exchange authenticated messages between Client A and Client B, the Clients MUST authenticate themselves.
+Therefore, they MUST exchange their ID Assertion Tokens and validate them.
+Then, Client B knows the key pair of Client A, and the identity claims of Client A's End User and vice-versa.

+The exchange of the ID Assertion Tokens is not covered by this document.
+Thereby, the Clients MAY NOT prove the possession of the related private key.

 ```
    +----------------+      (1) Client A AuthN         +----------------+